Strengthening Governance

 Internal reporting system

 A Group Helpline has been established to prevent compliance violations and their recurrence.
 Reports are investigated by the Helpline Office, and if corrective actions are required, they are deliberated by the Compliance Committee and necessary measures are taken.
 Besides protecting the privacy of whistleblowers, the Company takes appropriate measures to prevent unfair treatment, such as dismissal, or deterioration of the work environment.
 The status of responses is regularly reported to the Board of Directors for discussion.
+Additionally, self-assessments are conducted to verify that the helpline is being operated appropriately in compliance with relevant laws.

 Group Helpline flow